 Depression is a complex and often challenging mental health condition to manage.
 While many individuals are able to find relief from their symptoms through traditional treatment methods such as therapy and medication, some individuals may experience treatment-resistant depression.
 This refers to cases where depression symptoms persist despite trying multiple treatment options.
 In these cases, it is important to explore alternative and innovative treatment options.
-In this blog post, we will explore the latest advances in resistant depression treatment in New Jersey.
+In this blog post, we will explore the latest advances in resistant depression treatment.

 Causes of Treatment-Resistant Depression